-The official reading list of Dude, Where’s My Freedom? provides mini-reviews of books I have read, and a listing of books I plan on reading soon.
+The official reading list of Dude, Where’s My Freedom? provides mini-reviews of books I have read.
+Occasionally, if a book is either very good or inspires some more detailded thoughts, I’ll do a full review in an independent post, and link to it here.
 While books are not my only sources of information, this listing can give you a good idea of where I am getting my ideas and information from and provide an excellent starting point for those new to libertarian ideas.
 Books that I whole-heartedly recommend will feature an image of the cover.

 Books I’ve Read:

 One of the newest entries in America’s fastest growing literary genre of “sympathetic profiles of the white working class,” Janesville chronicles the lives of the residents of Janesville, Wisconsin from the period of 2008 – 2013.
 Besides being the home of Paul Ryan, Janesville was a company town, built almost entirely on the back of a GM assembly plant.
 You can probably tell where this is going…

 Yes, of course, the plant shut down sending thousands into unemployment and varying levels of poverty.
 The book showcases the town’s efforts to mitigate the damage, and follows a few former workers as they attempt to rebuild their lives.